VennyA/crm-revops-analytics-/README.md

 - **Buyer evidence score and rep deal probability** — 0.44 correlation — moderate, not strong
 - **Discount % and win rate** — no meaningful correlation — higher discounts did not lead to higher win rates
 - **NPS score and churn** — lower NPS customers churned more frequently

+  ## Key Insights

+### 1. Revenue Growth vs Retention Gap
+Revenue growth is strong, but NRR of 81.69% reveals the business is relying on new customer acquisition to offset churn.
+The business cannot sustain growth from its existing customer base alone.
+Improving retention is the highest leverage opportunity available.

+### 2. ICP Clarity
+Mid to large companies across multiple industries and regions represent the strongest customer segments.
+North America MarTech (11-50 employees, $924K avg deal value) and Europe CyberSecurity (201-500 employees) are the highest priority acquisition targets based on combined conversion rate, win rate, and churn performance.

+### 3. Lead Quality Over Channel Volume
+Paid Search generated the highest lead volume, but conversion rates across all channels were nearly identical (7–9.3%).
+Channel allocation is not the problem, lead quality and ICP targeting are.
+Better targeting could improve conversion performance across the entire funnel without increasing spend.

+### 4. Top of the Funnel Bottleneck
+Only 47% of leads progressed to MQL.
+The largest single drop off in the funnel.
+Sales performance improved significantly after qualification, indicating that fixing lead quality at the top of the funnel would have the greatest downstream impact on pipeline and revenue.

+### 5. Expansion Revenue Declining
+New business consistently outpaces expansion revenue, and expansion actually declined in 2024 ($2.3M → $2.1M) despite growing new business.
+The business is not successfully growing its existing customer base even as it acquires new customers.
+A warning sign for long term revenue sustainability.

+### 6. Customer Health Predicts Churn
+Customer health score is the strongest early warning signal for churn, Critical accounts churn at 32.4% vs 5% for Healthy accounts.
+Poor support is the primary churn driver (48 out of 207 churned customers).
+With win back success at only 17.7%, preventing churn is significantly more valuable than recovering lost customers.

+### 7. Pipeline at Risk
+Despite a $211.55M weighted pipeline, $13.23M in ARR is at risk from upcoming renewals concentrated in Critical and At Risk accounts.
+Customer retention is the primary lever for protecting forecast reliability and future revenue.